mathworks-ref-arch/matlab-on-azure/releases/R2023a/README.md

 ## Switching remote protocols to access the MATLAB virtual machine

->   **Note:** These directions are valid only if you choose to enable NICE DCV in the virtual machine.

 If you wish to switch from NICE DCV to xRDP, run the following command using [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/what-is-azure-cli) or [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview):
 ```
 az vm run-command invoke --command-id RunShellScript --resource-group <RESOURCE_GROUP_NAME> --name <VM_NAME> --script "/usr/local/bin/swap-desktop-solution.sh rdp"